Sincheon (Daegu)

+Etymology

 The name "Sincheon" means "new stream."
 This name refers to its being constructed as part of a flood containment project ordered by local official Yi Seo during the reign of King Jeongjo in 1778.
 Since that time, the stream has been continuously subject to human interventions, for flood control, recreation, and other purposes.
 But there are other theories about the derivation of the name "Sincheon".
 Chances are that the name was written incorrectly as 'Shincheon ' in the process of the Korean name 'Saecheon' being written in Chinese characters.